Ratt: Infestation and hiatus (2009–2011)

 In April 2009 Loud & Proud/Roadrunner Records announced the signing of a worldwide deal with Ratt.
+The label was managed by Tom Lipsky who had run CMC International before.
 Their new album, Infestation, was released in April 2010.
 Infestation reached No. 30 on Billboard's Top 200 chart.
 A video was filmed for the album's first single, "Best of Me", and the band went on a world tour in support of the album.

 In a March 18, 2010, interview with Metalholic Magazine, DeMartini said of the new album Infestation: "It really exceeded our expectations.
 Conceptually we kinda wanted to revisit the period of Out of the Cellar and Invasion of Your Privacy.
 We were sort of loosely trying to shoot for something that could fit between those two records.
 We were looking for more uptempo ideas and the double leads that Robbin Crosby and I started doing back in 1983."

 On October 26, 2010, Ratt announced that the band would be going on indefinite hiatus due to internal tensions.